hostmobility/documentation/docs/interfaces/hmx/digital_io.md

 | Digital_input_HMI_1     | in_hmi1       | 661      | KEY_MACRO6 |
 | Digital_input_HMI_2     | in_hmi2       | 662      | KEY_MACRO7 |

-Example disable in_start (all start signals)
+Example on how to disable in_start (all start signals):
 ```
 echo 656 | tee /sys/bus/platform/drivers/gpio-keys/gpio-keys/disabled_keys
 ```
-It is also possible within limit to see what cause the wake up.
+It is also possible, within limits, to see what caused the wake up.
-All wakeup_count (gpio-keys is wakeup4)
+The following example displays all wakeup_count instances where gpio-keys is wakeup4 (wakeup4 has all digital in together so you can not see which signal that has been triggerd).
 ```
  cat /sys/class/wakeup/wakeup*/wakeup_count
 ```